 Zion Outreach - Ranger Visit to Classroom

-Zion Outreach is an established program in which park rangers visit schools in surrounding communities and conduct curriculum-based programs for third, fourth, and fifth grade students.
+Zion Outreach is an established program in which park rangers visit schools in surrounding communities and conduct curriculum-based programs for fourth and fifth grade students.
 Programs that link Zion resources to student learning objectives may include PowerPoint presentations, games, discussions, and/or activities.
 Pre-arrival packets containing pre- and post-visit activities are located on the Curriculum Materials page.
 All programs are between 45 to 60 minutes long.
 Program details, scheduling, and the registration form are located on the Outreach Registration page.

 Special Requests – In the Classroom